DFHack/dfhack/docs/guides/quickfort-user-guide.rst

-We can `ensure <https://docs.google.com/spreadsheets/d/1xu8vNKGlGDN9L3MVB4qp2Ytef9oAWvuET6RkuZXmCaE/edit#gid=1706912296>`__ the bottom level is carved out before the layer above is channeled by assigning the channel designations lower priorities (the ``h5``\s in the lower layers -- scroll down).
+We can `ensure <https://docs.google.com/spreadsheets/d/1xu8vNKGlGDN9L3MVB4qp2Ytef9oAWvuET6RkuZXmCaE/edit#gid=1706912296>`__ the bottom level is carved out before the layer above is channeled by assigning the channel designations lower priorities (the ``h5``\s in the lower layers -- scroll down on the blueprint spreadsheet).
 This works here because there is only a single column of higher-priority stairs for a dwarf to dig down to get below the lower-priority channels.
 If the dig area has multiple tiles exposed, it is harder to control dig order since a second dwarf may not have access to any higher-priority tiles and may start digging the lower-priority designations prematurely.

 An alternative is to have a follow-up blueprint that removes any undesired ramps.
 We did this on the